Arthrobotrys oligospora: Growth and morphology

-This fungus reproduces by means of 2-celled, pear-shaped conidia, in which the cells are of unequal size with the smaller cell nearer to the attachment point on the conidiophore.
+This fungus reproduces by means of two-celled, pear-shaped conidia, in which the cells are of unequal size with the smaller cell nearer to the attachment point on the conidiophore.
 During germination, the germ tube typically erupts from the smaller cell.
-In environments rich with nematodes, the spores range from 22-32 by 12-20 µm, though the spores are smaller in environments devoid of nematodes.
+In environments rich with nematodes, the spores range from 22-32 by 12-20 μm, though the spores are smaller in environments devoid of nematodes.
 Conidium germination has a success rate of 100% but the formation of trapping organs are not always observed.
 Conidia have been found to disintegrate both in the air and on impact with an agar plate.
 Conidiophores and conidia grow from hyphae sprouted outside of a trapped dead nematode, and conidiophores have been found to change and grow into part of the adhesive net.
-Under ideal conditions, a colony can reach 65 mm in diameter after 7 days incubation, with colourless, pale pink or yellow mycelium.
+Under ideal conditions, a colony can reach 65 mm in diameter after seven days incubation, with colourless, pale pink or yellow mycelium.

 The optimal growth temperature for the fungus in nematode-free and nematode-infested environments is 20 C and 25 C, respectively.
 The growth rate of colonies is greater in the presence of light than in darkness.

 Physiology

-A. oligospora is considered a saprobe and is more saprotrophic than other nematode capturing fungi.
+Arthrobotrys oligospora is considered a saprobe and is more saprotrophic than other nematode capturing fungi.
 At first the fungus was considered largely saprophytic in nature but this interpretation was later questioned.
 Saprophytic growth uses D-xylose, D-mannose, and cellobiose.
 The fungus uses nitrite, nitrate, and ammonium for its nitrogen sources and uses pectin, cellulose, and chitin for its carbon sources.
 When predating on nematodes, the fungus uses cellobiose, L-asparagine, L-arginine, DL glutamic acid for its carbon and nitrogen sources.